One-Day Picnic Spots Near Mumbai

 • 3 hours 9 mins(95.2 km) via NH 66

 What to Explore?
 Water sports at Alibaug Beach and Nagaon Beach, click pictures at Kolaba Fort and Kankeshwar Forest.
-Wrap up the trip amid the natural green beauty of Vrindavan Farms.
+Wrap up the trip amid the natural green beauty of Vrindavan Farms — one of the ideal destinations for a day outing near Mumbai.

 2. Jawhar: